ODraidrya/OmObi-Arduino_mobile_robot/README.md

 ## Features
 - Wireless control of the robot car via Bluetooth.
-- 4-wheel drive with precise motor control using the Adafruit Motor Shield.
+- 4-wheel drive with motor control using the Adafruit Motor Shield.
 - Android app built with MIT App Inventor to control forward, backward, left, and right movements.
 - Custom 3D-printed chassis.